jdoleary/Spellmasons/TasksLongTerm.md

     - Trailer
       - "The most creative spell-weaving game you've never heard of"
       - Make sure it's CLEAR what is going on in the trailer (don't be like StitchCraft)
+      - Also make the "trailer" tom francis style where you just walk it through, doesn't have to be and should be an attempt to be "epic"
     - Keys to streamers and youtubers

 ## Elements